Operator monotone function

-In linear algebra, the operator monotone function is an important type of real-valued function, fully classified by Charles Löwner in 1934.
-It is closely allied to the operator concave and operator convex functions, and is encountered in operator theory and in matrix theory, and led to the Löwner–Heinz inequality.
+In linear algebra, operator monotone functions are an important type of real-valued function, fully classified by Charles Löwner in 1934.
+They are closely related to operator concave and operator convex functions, and are encountered in operator theory and in matrix theory, and led to the Löwner–Heinz inequality.
+Operator monotone functions are called in other contexts complete Bernstein function, Nevanlinna function, Pick function or class (S) function.